 For more details about data intake via landing, please check on how the general file ingestion from the `landing` folder works: Asset flow via landing documentation .

-How Assets are ingested
+How Assets are ingested and pipelines needed

 For more details on how the general file ingestion the `landing` root folder works, see this documentation .